Akshay-Gk/Attach-EFS-to-Auto-Scaling-Group-in-AWS/README.md

 c) *In Storage Class we can see two options*
 - Standard - Data is stored across multiple AZ's
 - One Zone - Data is stored in single AZ
-> Note: It would be ideal to select Standard since the data are stored in multiple AZ's.
-Data would not be lost in case of any issue with the AZ.
+> `Note: It would be ideal to select Standard since the data are stored in multiple AZ's.
+Data would not be lost in case of any issue with the AZ`

 d) *Select Automatic backups option as per need.
 Here im not selecting it*
  ![image](https://github.com/Akshay-Gk/AWS-projects/assets/112197849/049a5782-16fe-4fe0-a318-e4febd0f2d7e)